 My sleep pad’s inflation bag is heavy.
 Do I need to carry it?

 No, and yes.
-Carrying an inflatable pad’s inflation bag is not mandatory because it is possible to blow up any of the pads on our list with your mouth.
-And it’s tempting also to leave it behind because it is seemingly unnecessary weight — as many as three ounces in some cases.
+Carrying an inflatable pad’s inflation bag is not mandatory because blowing up any of the pads on our list is possible with your mouth.
+It’s tempting to leave it behind because it is seemingly unnecessary weight — as many as three ounces in some cases.

-That said, blowing up your pad with your mouth will introduce moisture into the pad, reducing its overall warmth.
+That said, blowing up your pad with your mouth will introduce moisture into the pad, degrading the insulation and reducing its overall warmth over time.
+It can also lead to microbe growth inside your pad.
 We’d recommend that you take the inflation bag along and find an alternate use for it so it doesn’t feel like an unnecessary weight.
 Stuff extra clothes in it and use it as a pillow.
-The Therm-a-Rest inflation bags are large enough to be used as a pack liner in smaller fastpacking packs.
+The Therm-a-Rest NeoAir XLite NXT Sleeping Pad inflation bag is large enough to be used as a pack liner in smaller fastpacking packs.

-Of course, if you’re trying to save weight on a fastpacking trip, you might want to tough it out with the Gossamer Gear Thinlight Foam Pad 1/8″.
+Of course, if you’re trying to save weight on a fastpacking trip, you might want to tough it out with the Gossamer Gear Thinlight Foam Pad 1/8″ and not even worry about whether you need an inflation bag or not.

 How light must my pad be to run with it in my pack?

-The lighter, the better, of course, though that’s not always possible depending on the trip.
-Most of our testers have found that pads in the 16-ounce range are light for running if everything else in your kit is optimized for low weight.
 For instance, the warmer a pad is, the lighter your sleeping bag can be.
 In fact, a warm pad will pair well with a bottomless or quilt-style sleeping bag, which has little to no insulation under the body.
+You can learn more about different types of sleeping bags in our Best Ultralight Sleeping Bags guide.
 If you want to carry the extremely warm Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad, you’ll want to ensure that all other parts of your fastpacking kit are as light as possible.

 How durable are inflatable pads?

 Also, be sure to use a bivy, a groundsheet, or a tent with a floor to prevent holes.
-Brush debris off your clothing and sleeping bag before laying down because, in our experience, and quite surprisingly, many pad holes happen on the top of the pad.
+You can explore different options for shelters in our Best Ultralight Tents guide.
+It’s also a good idea to brush debris off your clothing and sleeping bag before lying down because, in our experience, and quite surprisingly, many pad holes happen on the top of the pad.
 If you’re worried about a pad springing a leak in the middle of a trip, you might just want to go with a foam pad like the NEMO Switchback Ultralight Sleeping Pad.

 How do I protect my inflatable sleeping pad during a fastpacking trip?